Scodive/Scodive.github.io/_pages/about.md

 I'm always open to collaboration!
 If you have any research idea or want to work together in any project, feel free to reach out — I’d love to connect (jianghl2025@mail.sustech.edu.cn, hjiangbg@connect.ust.hk).

 # Research Interest
-My research focuses on building Safe, Robust, and Reliable autonomy systems that can operate effectively in complex, real-world environments.
-I focus on:
+My research focuses on building **Safe, Robust, and Reliable autonomy systems** that can operate effectively in complex, real-world environments.

-- Agent Safety & Evaluation: Investigating "Agentic Pressure" to understand and mitigate safety risks and "normative drift" in LLM-based autonomous agents.
+* **Agent Safety**: We investigate the **endogenous safety** of LLM-based autonomous agents under non-adversarial settings (i.e., safety risks and normative drift emerging from benign constraints).
+To bridge the gap between static benchmarks and dynamic real-world environments, we introduce the concept of **Agentic Pressure**.

-- Embodied Robustness & Uncertainty: Developing uncertainty quantification for VLMs Autonomous Driving and view-invariant 3D Human Pose Estimation to ensure reliable perception in the wild.
+* **Agent Evaluation**: We develop **fine-grained, diagnostic assessment frameworks** to better understand and quantify agent capabilities.